LIT-Protocol/js-sdk/e2e-nodejs/README.md

 # End to End NodeJS testing

-End to end testing enviorment for different operations on the Lit Network
+End to end testing environment for different operations on the Lit Network
 - Message singing
 - Transaction signing
 - Session signature generation / signing